PML-UCF/pinn_corrosion_fatigue/README.md

 Welcome to the PML repository for physics-informed neural networks used in corrosion-fatigue prognosis.
 We will use this repository to disseminate our research in this exciting topic.

+In order to run the codes, you will need to install the PINN python package: https://github.com/PML-UCF/pinn.

 ## Citing this repository

 Please, cite this repository using: